Once bitten, Japan's big brokers play it safe amid Abenomics boom

 TAX-FREE INVESTING

-Japan's top brokers have all started to position themselves to capture clients generated by a new tax-free investment scheme aimed at prompting individuals to shift more of their 9.63 trillion pounds in personal assets into equities and mutual funds.
+Japan's top brokers have all started to position themselves to capture clients generated by a new tax-free investment scheme aimed at prompting individuals to shift more of their $15 trillion in personal assets into equities and mutual funds.

-The programme will allow brokerage and bank account holders to invest as much as 1 million yen a year without paying tax on any returns.
-The Japanese government has set a target of attracting inflows of more than 167 billion pounds by 2020.
+The program will allow brokerage and bank account holders to invest as much as 1 million yen a year without paying tax on any returns.
+The Japanese government has set a target of attracting inflows of more than $260 billion by 2020.

 The scheme is one factor behind optimism at SMBC Nikko Securities, which stands out as the only leading broker with solid expansion plans.